 Students who wish to complete a Higher School Certificate but who are seeking an alternative to the current Standard English Course.
-This course can be included in the calculation of the Australian Tertiary Admission Rank (ATAR).
-Students who definitely do not intend to study at University are strongly advised to consider this course as better fitting their career options.
+This course can be included in the calculation of the Australian Tertiary Admission Rank (ATAR) if student undergo the optional HSC Examination.
+Students who do not intend to study at University are strongly advised to consider this course.

-Students who are likely to attain a D or E Grade in Year 10 are advised to consider the English Studies course.
-It is strongly recommended that students discuss their intentions with their current English Teacher before making course selection.
+Students who are likely to attain a Low C, D or E Grade in Year 10 are advised to consider the English Studies course.
+It is strongly recommended that students discuss their intentions with their current English Teacherbefore making course selection.